-Please make sure you read this developer news article.
-If you have specific follow-up questions, please feel free to post them to the Core OS > Networking topic area.
+In 2016 Apple announced that, starting June 1, 2016, all apps submitted to the App Store must support IPv6-only networking (see this developer news article).
+If you have specific follow-up questions about this policy, please feel free to post them to the Core OS > Networking topic area.
 Alternatively, if you want private, one-to-one help, you can open a DTS tech support incident.

 At the end of this post you’ll find answers to some of the frequently asked questions about this announcement.

 Apple Developer Relations, Developer Technical Support, Core OS/Hardware